 If I sound disillusioned and disgruntled, you’ve read me right.
 I am.
 I am at the stage where I know some obstruction to each phase of the repair will pop up.
 Most often, this obstruction will require hiring yet another subcontractor.
 The aperture will be too narrow, or too wide.
 Sometimes the workmen will have to leave to “get a part,” and will not return for days.

 I have counted all my blessings, believe me.
 I am lucky to have insurance.
 I am lucky to be able to pay our deductible.
 I am lucky to have an intact home at all.
+Some of our neighbors were not so lucky and the water damage has had a huge impact on their lives.
 But I’m finding those reminders will only carry me so far.
 Right now, I feel mad and powerless.
 You know when the floor people can come?
 Next year.
 That’s right.
 Next year.